 Improve the comfort & efficiency of your home or building

 By assessing your entire home as an interconnected system, an energy auditor can find the root cause of your home comfort issues and energy loss, resolving them permanently without wasting time and money on home upgrades that won’t make you any more comfortable at home.
 After the audit, your auditor may recommend attic insulation, attic air sealing with spray foam, or another energy-saving upgrade.

 Improve health & safety

 The primary benefit of an energy audit is greater health and safety.
 An audit includes important testing of combustion equipment to ensure proper function, both before and after any subsequent insulation work.
 This testing gives you critical information about home performance, such as whether your heating system is backdrafting carbon monoxide.

 At Vermont Foam Insulation, our goal is to provide our customers with the greatest possible value for their investment.
-By having our independent energy auditor conduct your energy audit, you become eligible for cash rebates on any needed energy efficiency upgrades through the Home Performance with Energy Star program.
-These rebates can equal as much as $2,500.
+By having our independent energy auditor conduct your energy audit, you become eligible for cash rebates on any needed energy efficiency upgrades through the Home Performance with ENERGY STAR program, administered by Efficiency Vermont.
+These energy incentive rebates can equal up to $2,500.

-Over the history of our company, we have completed over 600 of home performance jobs — giving our customers over $550,000 in cash rebates!
+Over the history of our company, we have completed over 600 home performance jobs — providing our customers with over $550,000 in cash rebates!

 Minimize upfront costs